bkase/slides/composable-caching-swift/slides.md

 ### Illusion of correctness

-* Clean abstractions are provide an _illusion_ that everything is nice
+* Clean abstractions provide an _illusion_ that everything is nice
 * <!-- .element: class="fragment" data-fragment-index="1" --> But the abstraction abstracts over something! <!-- .element: class="fragment" data-fragment-index="1" -->
 * <!-- .element: class="fragment" data-fragment-index="2" --> Composition _hides_ the provenance, but sometimes that provenance is _exactly_ where you need to look! <!-- .element: class="fragment" data-fragment-index="2" -->

 !!!

-## Caching
+## Overall win

 !!!

 ### Overall win

-The app worked.
-The caching worked.
+To

+To make application logic easier

+To make user experience better

 !!!